Right To Buy Mortgage Scheme

 Find out if you can buy your council home at a discounted price

-Under the Right to Buy scheme some council home and housing association tenants have the opportunity to buy their property at a big discounted price.
-In recent years the Government has attempted to expand the scheme, meaning even more renters are eligible.
-This guide explains how the scheme works, who can take part and what size discount you can get.
+Under the Right to Buy scheme, some council and housing association tenants have the opportunity to buy their property at a discounted price.
+This guide explains how the Right to Buy scheme works, who can take part and what size discount you can get.

-This guide is for council home and housing association tenants in England and, to a lesser extent, Northern Ireland.
-Right to Buy has been abolished in Scotland and Wales.
+This guide is for council and housing association tenants in England and, to a lesser extent, Northern Ireland.

 Who can use Right to Buy?

-Right to Buy is a scheme in England that allows most council home tenants, as well as some housing association tenants, to buy their council property at a discount.
-The scheme has been around for over 40 years, having been originally been introduced by Margaret Thatcher in the Housing Act 1980.
+Right to Buy is a scheme in England that allows most council tenants, as well as some housing association tenants, to buy the property they live in at a discount.
+The scheme has been around for over 40 years, having been introduced by Margaret Thatcher in the Housing Act 1980.

 For those in England, you can apply to buy your council home if: